Rochester Counseling Group

 Rate is $125 an hour

-Courtney accepts Aetna, Excellus, MVP, and United
+Courtney accepts Aetna, BCBS of Massachusetts, Cigna, Excellus, Horizon BCBS of New Jersey, MVP, Oscar, Oxford, United

-Tobi is not currently accepting new clients
+Cory is not currently accepting new clients

 Rate is $115